 Vineyards especially benefit from harsh, cold winters.
 Just like humans, we need some struggle to produce resilience.
 The last few years in Tuscany, the winters have been mild and wet (little freezing).
 I have overheard some farmers say this is part of the reason why those pesky flies came about the and wrecked havoc in the olive groves in 2014.
 So while we have enjoyed some mild weather, it is suggested these comforts affect local agriculture in small big ways.

 Italian people don’t eat pasta, cheese, pizza, cured meats and bread everyday.
-And if they do, it’s in tiny quantities or its one or the other.
+And if they do, it’s in mindful quantities or one or the other.
 I often get asked “how can Italians stay so slim if they eat like this?”
-Part of this is because: meat is not eaten in large quantities everyday.
-Italians take pride in how they take care of themselves.
-Portion sizes are controlled.
+Firstly, I think many Italians have a toxic relationship with body image/fat positivity and many quietly partake in low-key eating disorder-like behaviors.

-Italians care less about food than you think they do.
+Some Italians care less about food than you think they do.
 Well, this is a bold statement (and not just the font).
 This is based on a various observations and factors: generation, economics and globalization.
-I was listening to a podcast on Heritage Radio Network with Katie Parla and she said something which has been an observation of mine as well.
-That is, when going to the grocery store on the rare occasions, I suss out what’s on the check-stand conveyor belt and see my shopping neighbors have pre-packed food items and rarely whole foods and individual ingredients.
+When going to the grocery store, I suss out what’s on the check-stand conveyor belt and see my shopping neighbors have pre-packed food items and rarely whole foods and individual ingredients.

 A concept which is hard for new world cultures to grasp is Italian food is influenced by history- and will stay the same even if doesn’t taste great.
 Tuscan bread aka “tasteless” bread for example, has a few historical legends and one commonly told is the result of feuding between Pisa and Florence and the spiteful blockade of salt distribution from Pisa to Florence- thus creating a saltless bread.
 So when people turn their nose up at some Italian foods, they don’t realize there is an intention behind it or a curious legend.
 They write it off to lack of technique.